 It’s vital that we stay vigilant about mental health and wellness at work—particularly, about the warning signs that indicate we—or the people around us—might be struggling.
 After a challenging year, we’re seeing a promising rise in awareness around mental well-being, but there’s still some ground to cover in terms of normalizing the discussion.
 The more we feel comfortable talking openly about mental health struggles, the more we empower those suffering in silence to do the same.

 For more handy tips on coping with work challenges, check out our article: Meet These 5 Workplace Challenges with Mindfulness and Compassion.
 Or, if you want to try and work some healthy stress-reducing, calm-inducing routines into your daily work life, try these 3 Mid-Work Mindfulness Exercises You Can Do in 30 Seconds or Less.

-And, if you’d like to get more content like this straight to your inbox, sign up for our Calm at Work newsletter.
+And, if you’d like to get more content like this straight to your inbox, sign up for Breathing Space, our Calm for Business newsletter.